servo/gecko-media/README.md

 Run tests with `cargo test`.

-A minimalistic player is also available: `cargo run --bin test-player -- /path/to/some/audio-file.ogg`
+A minimalistic player is also available: `cargo run --example test-player -- /path/to/some/audio-file.ogg`

 ## Procedure to update the imported code from Gecko